CityofToronto/bdit_flashcrow/scripts/deployment/web/README.md

 # Web Stack Deployment Guide

+This guide is **deprecated**.
+We previously managed deployments via this process, but have moved to an AWS CodeCommit / CodeDeploy-backed process.

 ## Accessing the Web Stack

 You will first need the `flashcrow-dev-key.pem` file, as provided by Cloud Services.
 The rest of this guide assumes you have that file at `~\ssh\flashcrow-dev-key.pem`.